filotimo-project/.github/profile/README.md

 ## This is a work in progress.

-Where are the packages? https://build.opensuse.org/project/show/home:tduck:filotimoproject Where is the image built? https://github.com/filotimo-project/filotimo Where can I download an ISO?
+Where are the packages? https://build.opensuse.org/project/show/home:tduck:filotimoproject

+Where is the image built? https://github.com/filotimo-project/filotimo

+Where can I download an ISO?
 In the latest run of https://github.com/filotimo-project/filotimo/actions/workflows/make_iso.yml

+How can I contribute?
+Contact me, or simply submit a pull request :)

 ## What's improved from normal Fedora Atomic